lucian-sp/loan_prediction/README.md

 I worked on this project during the Analytics Vidhya DataHack Hour.
 The test/train data is provided by them and the goal was learning.

-Company wants to automate the loan eligibility process (real time) based on customer detail provided while filling online application form.
+A company wants to automate the loan eligibility process (real-time) based on customer detail provided while filling an online application form.
 These details are Gender, Marital Status, Education, Number of Dependents, Income, Loan Amount, Credit History and others.
-To automate this process, they have given a problem to identify the customers segments, those are eligible for loan amount so that they can specifically target these customers.
+To automate this process, they have given a problem to identify the customer's segments, those are eligible for loan amount so that they can specifically target these customers.

 What i did: